huawei-noah/streamDM/website/docs/HDT.md

 one built by a non-incremental learner, if the number of training instances is large enough.
 See for details:

 *P. Domingos and G. Hulten.
 Mining High-Speed Data Streams.
-In , pages 71-80, Boston, MA, 2000.
+In KDD, pages 71-80, Boston, MA, 2000.
 ACM Press.*

 *G. Hulten, L. Spencer, and P. Domingos.
 Mining time-changing data streams.
 In